U.S. FFN-1108 Richard E. Byrd class Nuclear Frigate:

 Payload: 320 rounds.
 Ship normally carries usually carries 120 High Explosive, 120 High Explosive Armor Piercing, and 80 Plasma.

 Mega Damage: Rail Guns: 3D4x10 MD per burst of 40 rounds (Can only fire bursts).
-Short Range Missiles: As per short range missile type (Go to Revised bomb and missile table).
+Short Range Missiles: As per short range missile type (See revised bomb and missile tables for details.)

 Rate of Fire: Rail Guns: 6 attacks per melee.
 Short Range Missiles: 2 attacks per melee, can fire one at a time or in volleys of two or four.

 Payload: Rail Guns: 8000 rounds (200 burst) each.
 Short Range Missiles: 16 short range missiles each.